Hijack the Seas: Tsunami

 “Hey, the reporters kicked ass.”

 “Yes, they did,” his hand tightened slightly on my arm.
 “But it was a close thing, and nobody wanted a repeat.
 The Pythian Court was, therefore, put right at the top of the list for areas to be linked in, and plans had already been drawn up to provide a shortcut to it when I left the Corps.
-Not directly to it, as that would compromise security, but in the region.”
+Or not directly to it, as that would compromise security, but in the region.”

 “So we get to the shoe warehouse, and we get to my court?”